Perturbed Iterate SGD for Lipschitz Continuous Loss Functions with Numerical Error and Adaptive Step Sizes: Fixed-point Arithmetic Environments

-For cases when $\lceil x\rceil_{\FF}-x=x-\lfloor x\rfloor_{\FF}$, this work does not depend on the use of a specific tie-breaking rule, but for simplicity we assume that it is deterministic, such as rounding to even or away \citep[Section 4.3.1]{fp_paper}.
-We note that for odd bases there is no need for tie-breaking rules when rounding to nearest a $y\in\FF$ to the same $\FF$ with the same $\beta$ and any $t$, see Proposition \ref{oddround} in Section \ref{fpbackground}.
+If $\lceil x\rceil_{\FF}-x=x-\lfloor x\rfloor_{\FF}$, this work does not depend on the use of a specific tie-breaking rule, but we assume that it is deterministic, such as round to even or away \citep[Section 4.3.1]{fp_paper}.
+For stochastic rounding,